How to Build Anomalous (3+1)d Topological Quantum Field Theories

 \section{Introduction}

 A central question in high-energy and condensed matter physics is whether a given phase can be realized as the infrared (IR) description of some ultraviolet (UV) theory, where the UV theory may be either a weakly coupled gauge theory or a lattice model.
 In particular, when a UV theory carries a specified anomaly, the corresponding IR dynamics are forbidden to be \textit{trivial} and difficult to analyze directly.
 Anomaly matching has proven to be a powerful tool in addressing this question.
-In (2+1)d, anomaly matching for ordinary symmetries and categorical symmetries, has played a central role in mapping out phase diagrams \cite{Gomis:2017ixy,Cordova:2017vab,Cordova:2017kue,Choi:2018tuh,2021PhRvX..11c1043Z,Antinucci:2025fjp}, conjecturing dualities among distinct UV gauge theories with matter \cite{Cordova:2018qvg,2016AnPhy.374..395S,2016JHEP...09..095H,Turner:2019wnh}, and providing a complete classification of the possible lattice realizations of a given UV theory \cite{2022ScPP...13...66Y,2024PhRvX..14b1053Y}.
+In (2+1)d, anomaly matching for ordinary symmetries and categorical symmetries, has played a central role in mapping out phase diagrams \cite{Gomis:2017ixy,Cordova:2017vab,Cordova:2017kue,Choi:2018tuh,2021PhRvX..11c1043Z,Antinucci:2025fjp}, conjecturing dualities among distinct UV gauge theories with matter \cite{Cordova:2018qvg,2016AnPhy.374..395S,2016JHEP...09..095H,Turner:2019wnh}, and providing a complete classification of the possible lattice realizations of a given UV theory \cite{2021PhRvX..11c1043Z,2022ScPP...13...66Y,Kobayashi:2024dqj,2024PhRvX..14b1053Y,2025ScPP...18..161L,Feng:2025qgg}.
 This success naturally motivates extending the perspective to higher-dimensional theories.

 In this paper we focus on symmetries of theories in (3+1)d.
-As a concrete example of a theory that exhibits some of the symmetries we consider, consider a gauge theories with $N_f$ left-handed chiral fermions transforming in some representation $R$ of the gauge group.
+As a concrete example of a theory that exhibits some of the symmetries we consider, consider a gauge theory with $N_f$ left-handed chiral fermions transforming in some representation $R$ of the gauge group.
 Classically, there is a chiral $\U(1)$ symmetry rotating the fermions, but the ABJ anomaly reduces this symmetry to

-where $I_R$ is the Dynkin index of the representation.
+where $T(R)$ is the Dynkin index of the representation.
 Given the strongly-coupled nature of such theories, it is natural to ask whether they flow to a nontrivial TQFT in the IR.
-Questions of this kind frequently arise in the study of the dynamics of more general UV gauge theories \cite{Hsi18,CO2} and, notably, in understanding aspects of the Standard Model \cite{2020arXiv200616996W,Cheng:2024awi}.
+Questions of this kind frequently arise in the study of the dynamics of $(3+1)$d gauge theories \cite{Hsi18,CO2} and, notably, in understanding aspects of the Standard Model \cite{Wang:2020mra,2020arXiv200616996W,Wang:2025oow,Cheng:2024awi}.